saintedlama/passport-local-mongoose/README.md

 ### Async/Await

-Starting with version `5.0.0` passport-local-mongoose is async/await enabled by returning Promises for all instance and static methods except `serializeUser` and `deserializeUser`.
+Starting from version `5.0.0`, passport-local-mongoose is async/await enabled by returning Promises for all instance and static methods except `serializeUser` and `deserializeUser`.

 ```js